GoogleCloudPlatform/berglas/README.md

         - [linux/amd64](https://storage.googleapis.com/berglas/main/linux_amd64/berglas)
         - [windows/amd64](https://storage.googleapis.com/berglas/main/windows_amd64/berglas)

-      This will download the latest version built against the master branch.
-To download a specific version, specify a git tag in place of "master" in the URL.
+      This will download the latest version built against the main branch.
+To download a specific version, specify a git tag in place of "main" in the URL.

       Depending on your operating system, you may need to mark the downloaded binary as executable: